crixodia/python-dijkstra/README.md

 dijkstra.find_all(wmat, start, end=-1):
 ```

-Return a tuple with a distances' list and paths' list of all remaining vertices with the same indexing.
+Returns a tuple with a distances' list and paths' list of all remaining vertices with the same indexing.

         (distances, paths)

-For example, distances[x] is the shortest distances from x vertex which shortest path is paths[x]. x is element of {0, 1, ..., n-1} where n is the number of vertices
+For example, distances[x] are the shortest distances from x vertex which shortest path is paths[x]. x is an element of {0, 1, ..., n-1} where n is the number of vertices

     Args:
-    wmat    --  weigthted graph's adjacency matrix
+    wmat    --  weighted graph's adjacency matrix
     start   --  paths' first vertex
     end     --  (optional) path's end vertex.
 Return just the
                 distance and its path

     Exceptions:
-    Index out of range, Be careful with start and end vertices
+    Index out of range, Be careful with start and end vertices.

 ### Example code
 ```python